 Gluten-free sourdough, baby.
 Oh yeah.

-Imagine capturing wild yeast out of thin air and cultivating it over a period of several days so that without any help at all, it will magically make dough rise and become a beautiful (and relatively inexpensive--) gluten-free loaf of bread.
+Imagine capturing wild yeast out of thin air and cultivating it over a period of several days so that without any help at all, it will magically make the dough rise and become a beautiful (and relatively inexpensive--) gluten-free loaf of bread.

 It really isn't as hard as it sounds!